Maths query side menu

 There are seven days in a week.

 How many times the days are taken i.e. 7 times.
-So, 7 is a number.
+So, seven is a number.

 What is Numeral?

-By definition, a Numeral is a symbol which is used to represent the number.
+By definition, a numeral is a symbol which is used to represent a number.

 What are the Numeral Systems?

 A numeral system is a system used to write numbers using a set of symbols.
-If we explore the history of mathematics, we could find mathematicians have developed many systems to write numbers.
-Majorly, the two systems are in use in world to represent numerals, one is using Roman Numerals and another is using Hindu Arabic System.
-The most widely accepted system to write numbers is using Hindu Arabic Number system.
+If we explore the history of mathematics, we could find mathematicians have developed many numeral systems to write numbers.
+The two systems are used majorly in the world.
+One is Roman Numerals and another is Hindu Arabic System.
+The most widely accepted system to write numbers is Hindu Arabic Number system.

 1. Hindu Arabic Numeral System

-Hindu Arabic Numeral System is the most adapted system in the world to represent a number.
+Hindu Arabic Numeral System is the most adapted system in the world.
 This system was invented by Indian mathematicians between the Ist and 4th centuries.
-After 500 years Arabs started using the system in their Arabic mathematics.
-Europeans started calling it as Arabic numerals also when Arabs introduced them to Hindu numerals.
+Arabs also started using this system in their Arabic mathematics but after 500 years.

 2. Roman Numeral System